Reports & Templates

 03

-Title tag and meta description analysis, header structure, keyword usage, duplicate content, and thin pages.
+Title tag and meta description analysis, heading structure, image alt text, internal anchors, and metadata coverage stats.

 04